jagadeesh432/jagadeeshblog/README.md

+---
+layout: default
+title: readme
+---
 #welcome to my blog

-this is about sample portfolio. this is created using github pages and jekyll generator.
+this is a sample portfolio.
+this is created using github pages and jekyll generator.